All The Solar And Lunar Eclipses In 2024 To Watch Out For

 In this case, the eclipse is extremely subtle, making it considerably more difficult to observe with the naked eye than a total or partial eclipse.
 The Moon doesn’t enter the dark zone of the shadow, called the umbra.
 One cannot see a dark bite being taken out or witness a few fleeting minutes of totality.
 Keen Space observers can, at the most, make out a mild dark shade on the Moon’s surface at mid-eclipse.

 The eclipse will be visible from both North and South America.
-The Earth’s natural satellite will enter the penumbra at 12:51 am EDT on 25 March (12:51 pm HKT) and leave at 5:35 am EDT (5.35 pm HKT).
+The Earth’s natural satellite will enter the penumbra at 12:51 am EDT on 25 March (11:51 am BKT) and leave at 5:35 am EDT (4.35 pm BKT).

 Total solar eclipse